lfit/itpol/protecting-code-integrity.md

     [ultimate] (2)  Alice Engineer <allie@example.net>

-Notice the `*` that is next to the `ssb` line corresponding to the key -- it indicates that the key is currently "selected".
+Notice the `*` that is next to the `ssb` line corresponding to the key -- it indicates that the key is currently "selected."
 It works as a toggle, meaning that if you type `key 1` again, the `*` will disappear and the key will not be selected any more.